Mazamars312/Analogue_Pocket_Neogeo/README.md

 I have added in the interact.json file to switch between the SNES, Normal Neogeo controller and the Neogeo CD controller layouts for instant changes.
 Press the home button then goto "/Settings/Cores/Player Type 1" and selectet between the 3 types
 * Option 1 - SNES Controller layout
-* Option 2 - NeoGeo normal controller
+* Option 2 - NeoGeo Normal controller
 * Option 3 - NeoGeo CDrom Controller

 ## Are Memories Supported?
 No at this moment, there are a lot of moving parts in the Neogeo, but once the compatibility is up to a good point then I can get this part done.

 ## Does everything work?
-This build has fixed a lot of the issues in both the Graphics and Sound where most of the games I have tested work correctly.
+This build has fixed a lot of the issues in both the Graphics and Sound where most of the games I and many others have tested work correctly.
 Also there is a group of people who have helped me test many games and advise me the issues they have.
 Also Memory cards are fully working and are made for each game at 16Kbytes each.
 Backup memory is in the core and was tested working
 The next build I want to get both the SFIX and prom1 roms sorted so every darksoft romset works.
 There is pleanty of room there for this, it is just me having to build this up.